cyrillef/propertyServer/README.md

 ## Description

-The propertyServer server exercises ais a workaround to the Forge Model Derivative API limitations to [request properties](https://developer.autodesk.com/en/docs/model-derivative/v2/reference/http/urn-metadata-guid-properties-GET/).
+The propertyServer server exercises a workaround to the Forge Model Derivative API limitations to [request properties](https://developer.autodesk.com/en/docs/model-derivative/v2/reference/http/urn-metadata-guid-properties-GET/).
 It also demonstrates how to parse the bubble json.gz property files.

 In order to make use of this sample, you need to register your consumer and secret keys: